More About Kozy Kampers RV Park

 - MANAGEMENT: Reserves the right to refuse service to anyone and will not be responsible for accidents and injury to guest or for the loss of valuables of any kind.
 Assignment of sites is the prerogative of management at all times

-- PETS: Pets are accepted at management’s discretion.
+- PETS: This park is BREED RESTRICTED, please ask regarding breed.
 Maximum of two pets per site.
 “The owner of any pet is liable for the damages suffered by any person who is bitten by the pet while in a public place or lawfully in a private place, including the property of the owner of the pet.”
 (California Civil Code – accepted in all states)

 WE REQUIRE PROOF OF CURRENT RABIES VACCINATION.